ACGaming/UniversalTweaks/README.md

 * Fence/Wall Jump: Allows the player to jump over fences and walls
 * Finite Water: Prevents creation of infinite water sources outside of ocean and river biomes
 * Horizontal Collision Damage: Applies horizontal collision damage to the player akin to elytra collision
+* Husk & Stray Spawning: Lets husks and strays spawn underground like regular zombies and skeletons
 * Infinite Music: Lets background music play continuously without delays
 * Item Entity Combination: Stops combination of item entities if their maximum stack size is reached
 * Load Sounds: Plays sounds when the game or the world are loaded